testissimo/testissimo.github.io/documentation/selectors.md

 ### Attributes Matching

-**Extractable** - when drag-dropping component from preview in app into test, some variables from selector definition can be suggested to user, e.g.
+**Extractable** - when selecting component from in visual mode, some variables from selector definition can be suggested to user, e.g.
 ```javascript
 input:value({variable})
 ```
-can be extracted from element and suggested
+can be extracted from element and suggested.

 Same as standard CSS attribute matching, but always true if value is missing or empty, e.g. [attribute=""] or [attribute\*=""] is same like **[attribute]**